noripyt/django-cachalot/docs/how.rst

 Monkey patching
 ...............

-django-cachalot modifies Django in place during execution to add a caching tool just before SQL queries are executed.
+Django-cachalot modifies Django in place during execution to add a caching tool just before SQL queries are executed.
-We detect which cache keys must be removed when some data is created/changed/deleted on the database.
+When a SQL query reads data, we save the result in cache.
+If that same query is executed later, we fetch that result from cache.
+When we detect `CREATE`, `UPDATE` or `DELETE`, we know which tables are modified.
+All the previous cached queries can therefore be safely invalidated.